ICOS-Carbon-Portal/jupyter/education/MSc_BSc/README.md

 # ICOS Carbon Portal - Jupyter Notebooks for Education at BSc and MSc level
-This repository contains folders with ICOS-related educational material that has been developed for students at BSc and MSc level.
+This repository contains folders with educational material that has been developed for students at BSc and MSc level.

 <br>